-The use of fluorodeoxyglucose (FDG) positron emission tomography (PET) in pediatric oncology is increasing, with recent studies elucidating a role in neuroblastoma.
-A PET scan is a method of imaging the organs and tissues inside the body.
-A small amount of radioactive material is injected into the patient’s body.
-This substance is mainly absorbed by the organs and tissues that consume the most energy.
-Cancer cells absorb more radioactive material as it actively uses energy.
+The use of fluorodeoxyglucose (FDG) positron emission tomography (PET) in paediatric oncology is increasing, with recent studies elucidating a role in neuroblastoma.
+In fact, a PET scan is a method of imaging the organs and tissues inside the body.
+Firstly, the doctor injects a small amount of radioactive material into the patient’s body.
+Eventually, the organs and tissues mainly absorb this substance which consume the most energy.
+Consequently, cancer cells absorb more radioactive material as it actively uses energy.

 Biomarker testing of the tumor/genetic tests

 The doctor may recommend laboratory testing of a tumor sample to look for genes, proteins, and other tumor-related factors.
 DNA testing of neuroblastoma cells is used to detect changes in the oncogenic MYCN, a gene responsible for cell growth.
-Ten or more copies of the gene are associated with rapidly growing and spreading tumors, making treatment more difficult.
-The unamplified MYCN gene is associated with less aggressive tumors that grow and spread slowly.
+In fact, ten or more copies of the gene are associated with rapidly growing and spreading tumors, making treatment more difficult.
+Additionally, the unamplified MYCN gene is associated with less aggressive tumors that grow and spread slowly.
 Additional tests, such as DNA sequencing tests, may be performed to determine if there are ALK gene mutations that may be associated with the risk of NBL6.

 Blood tests and urine tests

 - Complete blood counts (CBC) can be performed to determine if the child has signs of anaemia, indicated by low red blood cells level in the blood.
-Additional blood tests may be performed to check for kidneys and liver.
+In fact, additional blood tests may be performed to check for kidneys and liver.
 A blood clotting test may also be recommended.

 - Urinary catecholamine metabolites are found in more than 85% of patients with NBL.
 The body breaks down catecholamine molecules into smaller pieces called metabolites, which are then excreted in the urine.
 The two most commonly measured catecholamine metabolites are vanillylmandelic acid (VMA) and homovanillic acid (HVA).
-A urine sample may be collected for the presence of these metabolites7.
+Consequently, a doctor may collect a urine sample for the presence of these metabolites7.

 Bone marrow aspiration and biopsy

-Bone marrow aspiration is performed with a needle to remove a sample of bodily fluid.
-Bone marrow aspiration can be examined under a microscope for the presence of cancer cells.
-A common bone marrow aspiration and biopsy site is the pelvic bone located in the lower abdomen.
+At first, a doctor performs this with a needle to remove a sample of bodily fluid.
+He or she then examines these bone marrow aspirations under a microscope for the presence of cancer cells.
+Consequently, a common bone marrow aspiration and biopsy site is the pelvic bone located in the lower abdomen.
 Doctors use anaesthesia to numb the area and sedate the child before performing this procedure in many centres.